Lokeshkumarsingh2580/Lokeshkumarsingh2580/README.md

   location: New Delhi

 Education:
-- Pursuing BCA From Indra Ghandhi University
+- Completed BCA From Indra Ghandhi University
 - Completed Diploma In Cyber Security

 # Skill level goes 0 to 100